-“A good bit of the time it has to do with some sort of physical problem,” says animal behaviorist Kristen Collins of the American Society for the Prevention of Cruelty to Animals (ASPCA.org).
+“A good bit of the time it has to do with some sort of physical problem,” says animal behaviorist Kristen Collins of the American Society for the Prevention of Cruelty to Animals (ASPCA).
 “If it’s an older dog, they can have serious issues with house-training.
 Also, they can forget; it’s called cognitive dysfunction.”

 Many dogs reach their golden years at age 7 or 8, Collins says.
 Around that time, you can expect to see a reduction in energy level, confusion and — occasionally — house-training issues.
-(Here are tips to help your dog age gracefully.)

-Determine what triggered the change: Behavior issues don’t occur in a vacuum, says certified dog behavior consultant Amber Burckhalter, owner of K-9 Coach Bed and Bark in Smyrna, Ga.
+Determine what triggered the change.
+Behavior issues don’t occur in a vacuum, says certified dog behavior consultant Amber Burckhalter, owner of K-9 Coach Bed and Bark in Smyrna, Georgia.
 Seemingly small changes, such as new food, kids returning to school or a different feeding time can make a huge difference to the dog.
 Take a moment to figure out when the problem first reared its ugly head.
 In my case, a new job led to longer hours away from home and a different feeding schedule for Lulu.

-“It helps to keep diet and meal times the same,” says Chris Redenbach, a certified dog behavior consultant and owner of The Balanced Dog Academy in Tucker, Ga.
+“It helps to keep diet and meal times the same,” says Chris Redenbach, a certified dog behavior consultant and owner of The Balanced Dog Academy in Tucker, Georgia.
 “If you change the routine, then you can run into problems where they aren’t self-regulating anymore because their biorhythms are expecting the same kind of exercise.”

-Keep emotions in check: Nothing ruins a good night’s sleep like being awakened by the pungent aroma of dog poop.
+Keep emotions in check.
+Nothing ruins a good night’s sleep like being awakened by the pungent aroma of dog poop.
 At my house, that smell accompanies the tinkling of dog tags as Lulu attempts to slink out of the room at 1 a.m.
 Who wouldn’t get angry when that happens?
 But Redenbach says anger only reinforces bad behavior, adding fuel to the fire.

 “Reacting negatively means she is still getting attention,” Redenbach warns.
 “She understands why you are annoyed, but creating emotionality around it can either reinforce her or create additional anxiety that could cause this to happen more.”